Li He / Li Ho

 A thousand miles of moonlight

-'Cirrus Minor' is a strangely affecting song that begins with birdsong and moves into a quiet guitar section.
-The lyrics when they come are a strange journey (supposedly a drug experience) from a natural but eerie scene of greenery and water to the sun, the moon, and Cirrus Minor.
+'Cirrus Minor' is a strangely affecting song that begins with a long segment of birdsong before moving into a quiet guitar section.
+The lyrics when they come are a strange journey (supposedly a drug experience), from a natural but eerie scene of greenery and water to the sun, the moon, and Cirrus Minor.
 It ends with a haunting organ piece.

 One line in the lyrics, 'A thousand miles of moonlight later', is from Li He's poem 'On the Frontier'.